As seen in:

 Pro Tip: What's the key to showing DevOps experience on a resume?
 Proving you can run development and deployment.
 So, cite organizational goals you've helped achieve.

 Want to hold the hiring manager's attention like a spaceborne Tesla roadster?
 Build your DevOps consultant resume with action words.
-See our guide: +80 Examples of Resume Action Words for Every Profession
+See our guides: +80 Examples of Resume Action Words for Every Profession and Resume Headline Examples.

 In a DevOps engineer resume, education takes a backseat to experience.